rasoulifarhad/elastic-stack/elasticsearch/examples/Elastic-Workshops/workshop-01/03-scripting.md

 #### Storing Scripts

-We can store the script in a pipeline with a script processor:
+> We can store the script in a pipeline with a `script processor`:

 ```json
 PUT _ingest/pipeline/calc_age_pipeline?pretty